Ztein/docsharvester/Project docs/Stories TODO/STORY-009-4.md

 # STORY-009-4: Performance Testing Implementation

 ## Description
-As a developer, I need to implement performance testing to ensure the scraper meets efficiency and resource usage requirements.
+As a developer, I need to implement performance testing to ensure the scraper meets efficiency and resource usage requirements so that we can deliver a reliable and scalable solution to our users.

 ## Acceptance Criteria
 - Processing time validation (target: <2s per page)